SysKitTeam/docs-trace/product-updates/trace-1-release-note.md

 ## Detect Office 365 Changes

 SysKit Trace compares your settings over time and between tenants and helps you detect any misconfigurations.
+You can mark configuration as good, which will allow you to compare all the future configurations with the marked configuration.
 You can find out if global or specific external sharing settings have been changed, whether security and compliance policies setup is correct, or if your Microsoft Teams settings are configured consistently over time.
 Export these results into easy to read XLSX files to share with your managers and customers.

 ## Plug and play solution